-effective in a similar community based 'sit-less' intervention.
+Self-monitoring and feedback was deemed to be the key component of the intervention as it has previously been shown to be effective in a similar community based "sit-less" intervention.
 Using a digital activity tracker and providing feedback on percentage time spent sedentary was the most important factor in supporting behaviour change.
-Furthermore, a recent systematic review exploring interventions with potential to reduce sedentary time in adults recommended that new interventions should be developed around technologies that allow people to monitor their SB.
+58 Furthermore, a recent systematic review exploring interventions with potential to reduce sedentary time in adults recommended that new interventions should be developed around technologies that allow people to monitor their SB.
+33

-The BCTs selected to be used within this app feature were 'self-monitoring of behaviour' and 'feedback on behaviour'.
-The concept of 'self-monitoring' is comprised of two major attributes: (a) awareness of bodily symptoms, sensations, daily activities and cognitive processes; and (b) measurements, recordings or observations that inform cognition and provide information action.
-Self-monitoring can make the monitored activities more salient to the user.
-'Feedback' allows the rate of progress towards a goal to be determined and augments the effects of self-monitoring.61-64
+The BCTs selected to be used within this app feature were "self-monitoring of behaviour" and "feedback on behaviour".
+The concept of "self-monitoring" is comprised of two major attributes: (1) awareness of bodily symptoms, sensations, daily activities, and cognitive processes, and (2) measurements, recordings, or observations that inform cognition and provide information action.
+59 Self-monitoring can make the monitored activities more salient to the user.
+60 "Feedback" allows the rate of progress toward a goal to be determined and augments the effects of self-monitoring.
+61-64

 Self-monitoring has been shown to be a particularly promising BCT in interventions to reduce SB.
-Personalised feedback has also been shown to be effective in digital weight-loss interventions and has been suggested as an effective component within technology-based behaviour change interventions.
-Self-monitoring and feedback also allows the intervention to be tailored to the individual.
-Tailoring interventions is crucial, as people tend to stop using technologies that do not correspond with their daily lives.
-Hence, tailoring to the user's needs and preferences can improve engagement.
+65 Personalised feedback has also been shown to be effective in digital weight loss interventions and has been suggested as an effective component within technology-based behaviour change interventions.
+66 Self-monitoring and feedback also allows the intervention to be tailored to the individual.
+Tailoring interventions is crucial as people tend to stop using technologies that do not correspond with their daily lives.
+67 Hence, tailoring to the user's needs and preferences can improve engagement.51

-(b) Prompts and reminders to break sitting.
-Prompts and reminders were selected as an app feature, as periodic prompts have been shown to yield positive results in health behaviour interventions to encourage and maintain behaviour change alone and as part of a multi-component intervention.68 Prompts and reminders were also identified in our systematic review and focus group research as possible intervention strategies to reduce occupational SB.
-The specific BCT included in this section was 'prompts and cues'.
-This BCT was selected, as it was identified in an intervention description where digital prompts to break sitting were shown to be superior to education alone in reducing occupational SB.
+2. Prompts and reminders to break sitting

+Prompts and reminders were selected as an app feature as periodic prompts have been shown to yield positive results in health behaviour interventions to encourage and maintain behaviour change alone and as part of a multicomponent intervention.

+68 Prompts and reminders were also identified in our systematic review and focus group research ^{24, 30} as possible intervention strategies to reduce occupational SB.
+The specific BCT included in this section was "prompts and cues".
+This BCT was selected as it was identified in an intervention description where digital prompts to break sitting were shown to be superior to education alone in reducing occupational SB.
+69

-(c) Goal setting and monitoring.
+3. Goal setting and monitoring

 Goal setting was added to the intervention components based on the recommendation of its use in behaviour change interventions by the National Institute for Health and Care Excellence.
-It was also selected due to its current evidence base in behaviour change interventions.
+70 It was also selected due to its current evidence base in behaviour change interventions.
 Having a goal serves as a directive and energising function, and can positively affect persistence and action.
-Results from a recent meta-analysis also suggest that monitoring goals is an effective self-regulation strategy.
-'Goal setting (behaviour)' was included as the main BCT for this intervention component.
-This was selected, as it was identified as one of the most common BCTs in recent systematic reviews.
-Action planning was also included as a BCT, as it has been shown to be effective in changing workplace sitting.
+71 Results from a recent meta-analysis also suggest that monitoring goals is an effective self-regulation strategy.
+7268 "Goal setting (behaviour)" was included as the main BCT for this intervention component.
+This was selected as it was identified as one of the most common BCTs in recent systematic reviews. ^{24, 32} Action planning was also included as a BCT as it has been shown to be effective in changing workplace sitting 73.
 The goal setting and action planning relates to reducing daily occupational sitting time.